bdmendes/smockito/README.md

 ### Smockito flagged *already stubbed method*/X/Y/Z incorrectly.

-Smockito relies on a method's type signature to identify the stubbings in the core side.
+Smockito relies on a method's runtime type signature to identify the stubbings at the core side.
 As such, e.g. if you mocked a `effect(): Unit` and a `setUp(): Unit`, both `() => Unit`, an error will be raised.
 In that case, disable the check at the call site.
 If the said behaviour still does not make sense to you, you might be facing a bug.

 ### I can't seem to stub a method/I found a bug.